LiDlab/TransDSI/README.md

 ```

 Under normal circumstances, DeepDSI typically takes around 100 seconds to predict the DeepDSI score for a candidate DSI pair.
 If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.
-In certain scenarios, it may even be faster than using the GPU.

 ### DSI binding site inference